 If there’s something that’s a bit of a pain now.
 Annoying things are only going to get worse.
 This is a rule of life, actually.
 If the new flat has something slightly irritating about it, sure as eggs, it’ll drive you nuts before you move out again.

 Rules are boring but sometimes there’s a reason.
 Landlords, like parents, don’t think up rules just to annoy you.
 Really.
 If there are rules – like not sticking things on the wall, or having pets living in – there is probably some logic behind this.
 If you’re not sure.
 Ask.
+If you have any issues with your landlord it is best to seek legal advice with the help of a landlord attorney.

 What have you got – what do you need?
 Make an actual list of the things you’re going to take with you – furniture, possessions etc. It’ll help you find somewhere that suits you.